kodecocodes/swift-style-guide/README.markdown

 ## Classes and Structures

-Classes and structures (i.e. types defined using `struct`) should be organized as follows:
+Organize classes and structures (i.e. types defined using `struct`) in the following order:
+  * variable and constant properties
+  * initializers
+  * public methods
+  * private methods

 ```swift
 class Circle: Shape {